Only For One Night Ch. 01byavrgblkgrl©

 The band around his heart loosened just a little when he saw her relax her shoulders.

 Naomi had felt a connection between herself and him when they had worked together before.
 There was something in the way he looked at her.
 At first it had been unnerving.
 There were times, however, when she searched it out for assurance.
 Thomas obviously appreciated her as a professional and made that clear to the ones that she worked with.
 Initially there was the expected display of jealousy from her peers.
 She was asked, point blank by a rival, who had she fucked.
 Eventually it dissipated, at least to her face.
-Even the ones that generally supervised her seemed to give her more autonomy.
+Even the ones who generally supervised her seemed to give her more autonomy.
 After working with him she had received a considerable pay increase with little fanfare and independently handed cases that carried more weight.

 However, during their first meeting, she was merely one of three assisting.
 The mediation team rarely roamed outside of their area, however in special cases they were called upon for advisement.
 A big money client originally wanted to merge his businesses with a rival company.
 Suddenly there were problems coming from the other side.
 They were stalling, that was obvious.
 Why, was not so obvious.
 This merger would bring in a lot of current and future money to the firm.